mtiller/ModelicaBook/text/source/behavior/functions/func_annos.rst

 annotation.

 The value of this annotation is a string.
-The string can represent a directory not but it can also be a URL.
+The string can represent a directory or it can be a URL.
 For example, the default value for the ``IncludeDirectory`` annotation is:

 .. code-block:: modelica